 Import nature objects.
 If you can’t play in the park, bring a few nature objects indoors.
 Just a few sticks, rocks, pinecones and leaves can offer kids the chance to feel, smell, see, hear and interact with nature.
 (If you can, make a plan to bring the treasures back to wherever you found them—you can still teach "leave no trace" when all this has passed.)

 Give extra time to house plants.
 Our house plants are often overlooked.
 Involve the kids in caring for the plants and make time to gently observe, feel, smell and even chat with them.
 If you have a large plant, use objects from around the house to make a fairy or mouse house in the pot.

 Borrow from the kitchen.
 Many of the items in our kitchens originate from nature.
 And, even though we all need to conserve food, you could allocate a little dried food for play before you cook it.
 For example, pour rice or dried beans into a large bowl and let kids scoop, funnel and even bury other objects for marvelous sensory play.
 Or, open up the spice cabinet so a pinch of this or a dash of that could become the next potion.

 Turn screen time into green time.
 We all may need a little screen time these days, so use yours to immerse your family in nature scenes.
 There is a wealth of wonderful nature films for kids—and who wouldn’t love to use screens to help our kids fall even harder for other animals and our planet?
 Remember, just seeing natural beauty will give kids benefits, too!
 Here are some helpful sources:

-Make even the most ordinary moments special by infusing them with nature.
-This difficult time in our lives shall pass, and, when we look back, our families will remember the little, sweet moments we managed to create in the midst of all this challenge—and once we recover, so will we.
+Even the most ordinary moments can be made special by infusing them with nature.
+And when we look back, our families will remember the little, sweet moments we managed to create no matter where we’re spending our days.

 Photos: Megan Bricker, Sarah Wilson, Apollo Liam